Hamzawaz/Hamzawaz/README.md

 - 👋 Hi, I’m @Hamzawaz
-- 👀 I’m interested in new technology
+- 👀 I’m interested in new technologies
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python/Odoo
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me hamza.waziz@gmail.com

 <!---
 Hamzawaz/Hamzawaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.